JRay87/JRay87.github.io-reading-notes-/201/class-12.md

-# ChArticles
+# ***ChArticles***

-## Article 1 - Chart.JS
+## ***Article 1** - Chart.JS - Sara Vieira*

 Charts are great ways to display lots of information in small areas.
 It relies on visual representation of data.

-After creating a canvas element, code is used to access the data and then the desired chart is also listed.
-Options include chart, line, bar, etc.,
+First you create a canvas element, setting the width and height of the canvas.
+From there you need to code in access to the canvas for your javascript (put it in the footer).
+Also include chart, line, bar, etc., and the variables.

-The ways the specific chart is displayed can be modified with css.
+Then in JavaScript you access the variable from before and can code in the display properties you are wanting to show.

+In a line chart you put the points in an array for the chart to pull from.
+A Pie chart has each value coded separately for individual variable display control; bar charts have the data points in an array under the desired display style.

+## ***Article 2** - Creating a Chart (chart.js)*